rqlite/rqlite.io/content/en/docs/API/cluster-client/_index.md

 ---
-title: "Connecting a Client to a Cluster"
+title: "Connecting to a cluster"
-linkTitle: "Working with a cluster"
+linkTitle: "Connecting to a cluster"
 weight: 7
 description: >-
      Strategies for connecting your application to an rqlite cluster.